lueschem/lueschem.github.io/_posts/2017-05-05-Cross-Compiling-for-Raspbian.md

 Debian armhf port requires an ARMv7-A capable CPU while the Pi 1 and Pi Zero are only equipped with an ARMv6 capable CPU.

-I rather prefer to automate things instead of writing lengthy instructions and therefore a few steps will be sufficient to start the cross compilation adventure on an Ubuntu (16.04 or newer) host:
+I rather prefer to automate things instead of writing lengthy instructions and therefore a few steps will be sufficient to start the cross compilation adventure on an Ubuntu (16.04 or newer, **amd64** architecture required) host:

 *Update - 26-March-2018*
 ------------------------